-Top 5 Wednesday is a weekly meme from Goodreads, created by Lainey from Gingerreadslainey and now moderated by Sam from ThoughtsOnTomes.
-This week’s topic is: Favorite Spooky Settings!
+Top 5 Wednesday is a weekly meme from Goodreads, and this week’s topic is: Favorite Spooky Settings!
 So while I would never want to actually visit these locations, they exist in my mind for they were richly created, atmospheric and very sinister at times.

 Stephen King became too wordy for me a long time ago, so I now stick to his short stories for I feel he writes them very well.
 Some authors write a whole book and you still don’t have a fully fleshed out character, so I have always felt short story writers who can pull you in quickly are the best authors.
 These four stories have very dark undertones to them, and will stay in your mind afterwards, for they are based enough in the real world to make you squirm.